DIY Garage Pergola

 2×2’s – Cut each 42 inch piece in half

-We then used the router to make a more decorative edge around the 2×4’s that would be the back pieces to the brackets.
-We only had one router bit (this one) and didn’t plan on buying a new one, so we just went with it!
-This was pretty simple to do.
+We’ll then use the router to make a more decorative edge around the 2×4’s that will be the back pieces to the brackets.
+We only have one router bit (this one) and don’t plan on buying a new one, so we’ll just go with it!
+This is pretty simple to do.
 While the 2×4 is held or clamped, you just guide the router along the edge.
 This is way easier than it seems!

-While David was routing the edges, I was drawing my templates out on the wood for jig saw cuts.
-He used the jigsaw to make a cut, and then we used the cut as a template to trace on the next pieces!
+While David is routing the edges, I’m drawing my templates out on the wood for jig saw cuts.
+He’s using the jigsaw to make a cut, and then we’ll used the cut as a template to trace on the next pieces!

 2×4 Raters